 The cost of epoxy flooring depends greatly on the kind of look and material you pick.

-• Mid-grade finishes, such as flakes or quartz blends, are generally priced from about $8.00 to $12.00 per square foot.
-These types of finishes add coloring and texture, good for general interior spaces with high foot traffic.
+- Mid-grade finishes, such as flakes or quartz blends, are generally priced from about $8.00 to $12.00 per square foot.
+The interior epoxy flooring cost in this range is ideal for spaces with high foot traffic.

-• Premium finishes, including metallic and custom design options, are the most expensive, ranging from $13.00 to $25.00 per square foot.
-They’re ideal for decorative spaces in high-end establishments such as hotels, restaurants, offices, and executive areas.
+- Premium finishes, including metallic and custom design options, are the most expensive, ranging from $13.00 to $25.00 per square foot.
+The decorative epoxy flooring cost is higher but ideal for hotels, restaurants, offices, and executive areas.

 Cost Considerations of Epoxy Flooring